-Unfortunately the Iorio's and Mr Williams still have never contacted us (ever).
-We again wrote a friendly invite to call, meet, and we still are happy to, if they would only call us.
-But instead we must write our response to Mrs Iorio's July 23 letter to council:
+Unfortunately the Iorio's, Mr Williams, and Moria, still have never contacted us (ever).
+We wrote friendly invites to call, meet, and we still are happy to, if they would only call us.
+But instead we must now write our response to Mrs Iorio's July 23 letter to council: